Frequently Asked Questions

 What should I do if I get hurt while on the job?

 Immediately notify your supervisor, so the incident can be reported to Human Resources in the required timelines.
 Do this whether you require medical attention or not.
+You will be required to complete the Workers' Compensation claim forms which MUST be kept on file in in the required timelines.
+Do this whether you require medical attention or not.
 You will be required to complete the Workers' Compensation claim forms which MUST be kept on file in Human Resources.
-If you have any general questions regarding Workers' Compensation you can contact Betty Williams at ext.
-3155.
+If you have any general questions regarding Workers' Compensation, you may contact Nicole Pina, Human Resources Analyst, at ext.
+3135.

 If I have questions or issues about safety, who do I contact?

-What is the Injury and Illness Prevention Program?
+What is the Injury Illness Prevention Program (IIPP)?

 This program provides you with the District's guidelines on safety issues and identifies the person responsible for the program.
 IIPP is the document used to identify and evaluate workplace hazards.
 The program illustrates the methods and procedures for rectifying work hazards in a timely manner.
 You will also find an occupational health and safety training program designed to instruct employees in general safety and healthy work practices and to provide instruction about hazards specific to each employee's job assignment.
 The program also delineates methods of communication with employees about health and safety matters.
 In addition, disciplinary procedures are explained to assure that employees will comply with safe and healthy work practices.